Henry N. Parsley Jr.: Ministry

 Parsley served in a number of parish churches in South Carolina and North Carolina and was for five years headmaster of a parochial school.
 Parsley served as President of the Standing Committee and on the Board of Porter-Gaud School.
 His last parochial assignment was as rector of Christ Church, Charlotte, North Carolina (1986-1996).
 While rector of Christ Church he chaired the AIDS Committee of the Episcopal Diocese of North Carolina, served on the diocesan Council, and on the Program Committee of Kanuga Conferences.

 Parsley served as Bishop Coadjutor of the Episcopal Diocese of Alabama for two years (1996-1998), before becoming diocesan bishop in 1999.
 He served as the tenth Bishop of Alabama from 1999 to 2012, during which time he oversaw a diocese, encompassing the northern two-thirds of the state, comprising 92 parishes, eight campus ministries, and several institutions, that serves over 35,000 Episcopalians.
 During his episcopate, the Alabama diocese was unusual in that it continued to grow in membership, unlike most of the rest of the Episcopal Church, and maintained a strong cohesiveness, with some exceptions, in the face of mounting controversies roiling the denomination over human sexuality and differing interpretations of the Christian faith.
 Parsley was a member of the international board of the Colleges and Universities of the Anglican Communion from 2004 to 2014.

 In January 2006, he was nominated for Presiding Bishop of the Episcopal Church, coming in second to Katharine Jefferts-Shori, then Bishop of Nevada, during the General Convention of the Episcopal Church held that summer in Columbus, Ohio.
 On February 12, 2010, during his address at the 179th annual convention of the Episcopal Diocese of Alabama, Parsley announced his plan to retire as diocesan bishop.
-John McKee Sloan, eleventh Bishop of Alabama, who was elected as Bishop Suffragan of Alabama in the summer of 2007 and consecrated in 2008, was installed as the current diocesan bishop on January 7, 2012.
+John McKee Sloan, eleventh Bishop of Alabama, who was elected as Bishop Suffragan of Alabama in the summer of 2007 and consecrated in 2008, was installed as the diocesan bishop on January 7, 2012.